Madhura12gj/CNNtrain_1/README.md

 # CNN-1
-CNNtrain_1 is a tensorflow based convolutional neural network.
+CNNtrain_1 is a tensorflow based convolutional neural network and is a part of my work in the 100 days of ML challenge.

 Defining terms: